freebasic/fbfrog/readme.txt

   tk buffer, and then where the token came from...
 - Error context output should expand/align TABs to 8 spaces based on column position from BOL as it would happen in the source file
+- Stack of error context information, hints: for example the parser could errPushHint( ERRHINT_* ) before parsing an expression, so if there is an error while parsing the expression, the error report could contain the information what the expression is for.

 - Improve FB parser to allow re-importing generated bindings, this could be used to amend bindings much more easily than re-making from scratch (which may